SarathKumarKomathukattil/llm-from-scratch/README.md

 ## What I took away from building this

 - **Attention is an information-routing mechanism.** Each token produces a query, key, and value; the query-key dot products decide how much each token attends to every other, and the softmax-weighted sum of values is how context gets mixed in.
 Building it by hand made the math concrete in a way reading never did.
-- **Weight-loading is the real correctness test.** Mapping pretrained weights into my own layer naming - splitting the fused QKV matrix, transposing each projection, aligning every block - only produces coherent text if the architecture is exactly right.
+- **Weight-loading is the real correctness test.** Mapping pretrained weights into my own layer naming, splitting the fused QKV matrix, transposing each projection, aligning every block only produces coherent text if the architecture is exactly right.
 Watching it generate fluent text was proof the implementation was correct end to end.
-- **Fine-tuning is efficient.** Training only the last block, final norm, and a new head - a small fraction of the parameters - reached ~96% accuracy in under two minutes on a 4GB GPU.
+- **Fine-tuning is efficient.** Training only the last block, final norm, and a new head - a small fraction of the parameters reached ~96% accuracy in under two minutes on a 4GB GPU.
-- **Working within hardware limits is part of the job.** A 4GB laptop GPU meant managing out-of-memory errors, per-batch padding, and matching model size to the task - the real constraints engineers face.
+- **Working within hardware limits is part of the job.** A 4GB laptop GPU meant managing out-of-memory errors, per-batch padding, and matching model size to the task, the real constraints engineers face.

 ---